iokiwi/openstack-mfa-helper/README.md

 |Has a suffix of `-long-term`|Does not have a suffix|
 |Manual changes will be passed on to the Ephemeral config|Manual changes will be overwritten|

 The "Long Term" and "Ephemeral" configs coexist in the same clouds.yaml file.
-For example: Here's an anotated example of a `clouds.yaml` file with a Long Term and Ephemeral config.
+For example: Here's an annotated example of a `clouds.yaml` file with a Long Term and Ephemeral config.

 ```yaml
 clouds: